 Tools to Find Assistance Opportunities

 There are numerous options available for government assistance programs.
-The government wants to help people in all aspects of life from infant care, to health care, to job training, to education, to nutrition, and more!
+The government wants to help people in all aspects of life from infant care, health care, job training, education, to nutrition, etc.!
 Not all programs are the same, but they are all funded by the government and are only meant for eligible recipients.

 Benefits.gov was designed to be used as a tool to assist you in finding eligible government assistance programs.
 These aid options can be crucial to a family’s ability to handle their situation.
 It can be overwhelming to deal with bills piling up while still having people to take care of.
 It can be hard admitting that you need help, but government assistance can help manage financial situations.